- 9th Grade Team

 Preparing Students for the Real World

-The Career & Technical Education Department at TGS is committed to providing the skills needed to be competitive in today’s global society.
+The Career and Technical Education Department at The Gilbert School is committed to providing the skills needed to be competitive in today’s global society.
 As a result of participation in a variety of courses at The Gilbert School 7-12 CTE Program, students will:

 Demonstrate interpersonal, teamwork, and leadership skills needed to function in diverse working environments.

 Appreciate the value of the entrepreneurial spirit, both in the small business and in the corporate environment.

 Apply the critical-thinking skills needed to function in students’ multiple roles as citizens, consumers, worker, manager, business owners, and director of their economic futures.

 Investigate the use of technology in the real world.